EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 #### Installing .NET 5.0

-This is you might actually have not installed but it a needed dependency for mods used with this list.
+This is a needed dependency for mods used with this list.
 So please make sure to install it to avoid any issues.
 Download the desktop app x64 AND the console app x64 versions from [Microsoft](https://dotnet.microsoft.com/download/dotnet/5.0/runtime).

 |[Direct Link Desktop](https://download.visualstudio.microsoft.com/download/pr/1daf85dc-291b-4bb8-812e-a0df5cdb6701/85455a4a851347de26e2901e043b81e1/windowsdesktop-runtime-5.0.12-win-x64.exe) | [Direct Link Console](https://download.visualstudio.microsoft.com/download/pr/28b0479a-2ca7-4441-97f2-64a3d64b2ea4/9995401dac4787a2d1104c73c4356f4d/dotnet-runtime-5.0.12-win-x64.exe)|